Scripts

 Use:

-• workSchedule - object, array
+- object, array

-# Use if, else notation properly
+notation properly

-Try to use regular and common pattern of defining conditions. if else is good, efficient, performant and readable.
-Try to not use if guards if not needed.
-Don't use returns if not need.
+Try to use regular and common pattern of defining conditions. if

 Templates